Lindelani-3/nba-statistics/README.md

 The datasets include `nba_2022-23_all_stats_with_salary.csv`, `nba_salaries_clean.csv`, and `nba_stats_clean.csv`, providing extensive details on player performances and salaries.

-## Usage

-To utilize this project:
-1. Ensure Python is installed on your system.
-2. Install the required Python libraries: `pandas` and `matplotlib`.
-3. Clone the repository and open the Jupyter Notebook in your environment.

 ## Author
 Lindelani Delisa Dlamini